evervault/node-secureworker/README.md

 ## Remote attestation 101

-Running code inside a secure environment nobody can inspect or tamper with is great, but not very helpful if you cannot prove to others that you have really executed the code inside such environment, or prove to others that they are really communicating with this environment, and not somebody who is pretending to be that secure environment.
+Running code inside a secure environment (enclave) nobody can inspect or tamper with is great, but not very helpful if you cannot prove to others that you have really executed the code inside a specific enclave, or prove to others that they are really communicating with the enclave, and not somebody who is pretending to be that enclave.

 To address this, Intel provides a service which can provide such proofs for you (now you have to trust Intel, but you are already trusting them with [correctness of their CPUs](https://www.wired.com/2016/06/demonically-clever-backdoor-hides-inside-computer-chip/)).

-The process, simplified, is as follows:
+The process to prove to others that something executed inside a specific *enclave*, simplified, can be as follows:

-1. every enclave has a *measurement* which corresponds to its binary image (code);
+1. every *enclave* has a *measurement* which corresponds to its binary image (code);
-   in our case this consists of code provided by this package to run JavaScript inside an enclave, and your scripts you built into the enclave
+   in our case this consists of code provided by this package to run JavaScript inside an *enclave*, and your scripts you built into the *enclave*
-2. when enclave wants to produce such proof, it generates a *report* which binds a *measurement* with CPU identity and optional additional *report data*
+2. when *enclave* wants to produce such proof, it generates a *report* which binds a *measurement* with CPU identity and optional additional *report data* (often a *nonce* to prevent proof we are generating to be reused)
-3. outside enclave, but on the same machine, a *report* is exchanged for a *quote* by a quoting enclave provided by Intel, and running on the machine as well
+3. outside *enclave*, but on the same machine, a *report* is exchanged for a *quote* by a quoting *enclave* provided by Intel, and running on the machine as well
 4. a *quote* is send to Intel's remote attestation service and if everything looks like it is coming from the SGX platform and their CPUs, it produces an *attestation*
-5. one can verify offline this *attestation* using Intel's public key, furthermore, one should also verify that the *measurement* corresponds to the expected code, and potentially check *report data*
+5. one can verify offline this *attestation* using Intel's public key, furthermore, one should also verify that the *measurement* corresponds to the expected code, and probably check *report data* (especially if used as a *nonce*)

 Alternatively, steps 4. and 5. can be done directly, online, by an interested party who would contact Intel's remote attestation service with a *quote* and obtain *attestation*.

+On the other hand, sometimes one wants to know if they are communicating with a specific *enclave*.
+Often so that they can provide it a secret nobody else should receive.
+In this case a process could be:

+1. one should embed their public key in the *enclave*
+2. one starts establishing a secure ephemeral channel with the *enclave*
+3. *enclave* verifies the identity of a peer by using one's public key
+4. one verifies the identity of the *enclave* by asking it to generate a *report* with a *nonce*
+5. *report* is exchanged for a *quote*
+6. one sends the *quote* Intel's remote attestation service to verify it, furthermore, one verifies the *measurement* and *nonce*
+7. if everything matches, the secure channel can be trusted and one can be sure they communicate with the *enclave* directly

+Intel SGX SDK provides a set of `sgx_ra_*` functions to help with the latter process, but this package does not (yet) expose them.
+You can use Web Crypto API to instead establish a secure channel, and have code around the enclave transmit messages between the peer and the enclave using `postMessage`.

 ## API (outside, untrusted)